 When I began organizing the collection, I noticed I often had multiple recipes for the same dish.
 In trying to consolidate them, I discovered that if I just kept the similarities and discarded the differences, I often hit upon a “no frills” version of the dish that was just as delicious as the original versions and often easier to make.
 I started rewriting all my recipes this way.
 Through my trial and error, I’m hoping I can show you that recipes are guidelines, not rules!

-I had two rules when making meals for my daughter when she was young: No sodas with meals and no frozen dinners.
+I had two rules for family dinners when my daughter was young: No sodas with meals and no frozen dinners.
 I cooked basic American fare: spaghetti and meatballs, stuffed peppers, baked chicken.
-The goal was nutritionally balanced, fast, and tasty, in that order.
-Sometimes I didn’t quite make it to “tasty”.
+The goal was nutritionally balanced, fast, tasty, in that order… but sometimes I didn’t quite make it to “tasty”.
 My poor family happily suffered through sloppy omelets and chewy, overcooked pork chops and steaks.
-The popularity of TV cooking shows in recent years sparked an interest in cooking I honestly didn’t know I possessed.
+The popularity of TV cooking shows in recent years sparked an interest in cooking I honestly didn’t know I had, and it’s been fun!
 If a recipe doesn’t turn out quite right, I don’t fret about it.
 I just dump it out, figure out where I went wrong, try again, and if all is well, it goes up here on The Weal Meal.
 When Hayley asked me to collaborate with her in this endeavor, I was thrilled and excited to share what I’ve learned — and what I’m still learning, which is basically this: You don’t have to be a Top Chef to cook and eat well.
 Take your time, be a little adventurous, and most of all, have fun with it.

 - Please Note